g3n/engine/README.md

 ## Community

-Join our [channel](https://gophers.slack.com/messages/g3n) on Gophers Slack ([Click here to register for Gophers Slack](https://invite.slack.golangbridge.org/)).
-It's a great way to have your questions answered quickly by the G3N community.
+Join our [Discord channel](https://discord.gg/Dq9FpV4c).
+It's the best way to have your questions answered quickly by the G3N community.

 ## Stargazers over time